 - Intake, Exhaust & engine actuation

 - Powertrain integration

-- Firstly, Bakir Puran covers the waste heat recovery system design and analysis and how system simulation is used to simulate the organic Rankine cycle system.
-Indeed, it is known that an internal combustion engine produces a lot of heat which is not converted into mechanical or electrical power.
+- 1st, Bakir Puran covers the waste heat recovery system design and analysis.
+Then, he explains how to use system simulation for simulate the organic Rankine cycle system.
+Indeed, an internal combustion engine produces a lot of heat which is not converted into mechanical or electrical power.
 In that case, the waste heat recovery system can turn one part of those heat losses into useful energy.
 This technology is an efficient way to reduce fuel consumption and so to reduce CO2 emissions.
 Liebherr Machines Bulle investigates that system optimization using Simcenter Amesim.
-Discover how and the results they achieved!
+Discover how and the results they achieved !

-- Secondly, focusing on after-treatment system design is fundamental to meet performance and reliability target, while optimizing fuel economy and cost savings.
+- 2nd , it is crucial to focus on after-treatment system design while optimizing fuel economy and cost savings.
 The use of simulation is a key asset to develop efficient engines and associated after-treatment design system in shorter delays.
-In that part, Romain does a live demonstration of how to optimize an after-treatment system and its thermal management using Simcenter Amesim.
+Romain does a live demo of how to optimize an after-treatment system and its thermal management using Simcenter Amesim.

-You wish to have a look at another area where you can optimize your fuel efficiency.
-Register to our other on-demand webinar: System simulation: a key differentiator for designing electrified heavy equipment
+Want to explore other area where you can optimize your fuel efficiency.
+Then, register to our other on-demand webinar: System simulation: a key differentiator for designing electrified heavy equipment